Learn more about our positions and policies on topics related to the environment, social impact, governance and product safety.

 We recognize the challenges posed by the dual climate and biodiversity crises, and we also know that our fiber sourcing footprint overlaps with communities that will be disproportionately impacted by climate change and biodiversity loss – Indigenous communities, and communities that depend on forests for their livelihoods.
 That's why, looking ahead, we are aligning our 2030 ambitions to tackle these issues as well.

 We believe FSC® certification applies the most rigorous criteria for the conservation of biodiversity and the protection of the rights of Indigenous communities.
-These are two important reasons why FSC®-certified virgin fiber is the only virgin fiber we consider to be an environmentally preferred fiber and allow to count toward our goal to reduce our natural (northern) forest fiber footprint by 50% by 2025.
+These are two important reasons why FSC®-certified virgin fiber is the only virgin fiber we consider to be an environmentally preferred fiber and allowed to count toward our goal to source 90% of our tissue fiber from environmentally preferred sources by 2025.

 Kimberly-Clark embraces diversity in all of its forms.
 We value the unique and varied characteristics, life experiences and perspectives of our employees, and believe that a workforce that reflects our consumer base provides insights and ideas that will strengthen our position as a global leader.